 Did you know there are different types of peer-to-peer fundraising campaigns out there?

 It’s true!
 Each type of campaign allows your nonprofit to cater its approach to meet your particular fundraising needs.
-While there are many types, we’ll talk about the three most popular kinds of peer-to-peer campaigns:
+While there are many types, we’ll talk about the four most popular kinds of peer-to-peer campaigns:

 Time-Based Peer-to-Peer Fundraising